Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Redshift values in our simulation sample modified with respect to the 3FHL

-\begin{itemize} \item {\bf 1RXS J002200.9$+$000659}: This source has no redshift in the 3FHL catalogue but its spectrum from the SDSS database (Fig. \ref{fig_newplots}, first row, left) clearly shows the features of an elliptical galaxy at $z$ = 0.3057.
+\begin{itemize} \item {\bf 1RXS J002200.9$+$000659}: This source has no redshift in the 3FHL catalogue, but its spectrum from the SDSS database (Fig. \ref{fig_newplots}, first row, left) clearly shows the features of an elliptical galaxy at $z$ = 0.3057.
 This is the value that we adopted in our simulations.

 \item {\bf KUV 00311$-$1938}: This source has redshift $z$=0.61 \citep{Pir07} in the 3FHL catalogue.
-Several other high S/N spectra \citep[see e.g.] [] {Pit14} did not, however, show any feature except for a MgII absorption system at $z$ = 0.506.
-We thus adopted this value in our simulations.
+Several other high S/N spectra \citep[see e.g.] [] {Pit14} did not show any features except for an MgII absorption system at $z$ = 0.506.
+We thus adopted $z$ = 0.506 for this source in our simulations.

 \item {\bf PKS 0118$-$272}: The redshift of PKS 0118$-$272 is unknown in the 3FHL catalogue, but several authors \citep[see e.g.] [] {Vla97} have detected a rich absorption system at $z$ = 0.558.
 This is the value that we adopted in our simulations for the redshift of the source.